 - All areas needing to be inspected will be accessible.

 - Documentation on repairs, replacements, warranties, and insurance claims will be available.

 - Pets will be crated or taken elsewhere.

-- Share your findings, concerns, and questions with the inspector prior to inspection day.
+- Share your findings, concerns, and questions with the inspector prior to the big day.

 - Be there on inspection day.

-- Use your time there to further assess the property.
+- Use your time there to further assess the home and yard.

-- After the inspector has completed his work, discuss his findings and ask questions.
+- After the inspector has completed his work, discuss his findings and ask questions about specific items.